lydiadanas/Data-310/TuesdayWeek3.md

 Next we applied SGD to the entire dataset.
 Below is a plot of our loss per epoch that illustrates the change in loss over each epoch due to the SGD we used.
 ![img_35.png](img_35.png)

+To evaluate our model, we fed our model a testing dataset of data it hadn’t seen before and asked it to predict what flower each was.
+So that it doesn’t learn this dataset, we only let it run for one epoch and then assess the model by its accuracy on the training dataset.